duncombe/wikis/Service-Registries-and-Data-Catalogs.md

    * csw: http://cwic.csiss.gmu.edu/cwicv1/discovery

 Look at this article for suggestions on how to structure our initial baseline phase.
 [Empirical Study of Sensor Observation Services Server Instances](http://arxiv.org/ftp/arxiv/papers/1109/1109.4503.pdf)

+Reference: The NOAA/NGDC supported customizations for the ESRI Geoportal Server are available on the [NOAA EDM wiki](https://geo-ide.noaa.gov/wiki/index.php?title=ESRI_Geoportal#ISO_19115-2_support).
+Check with Dave N to make certain they are up to date.